pagopa-archive/io-docs/docs/io-handbook/cicd-setup.md

 ### Connections to read from the repository

 When creating the first pipeline of a project, a default service connection is created.
-This connection is of type `GitHub (using azure pipelines app)`, meaning it is linked to the `Azure Pipelines` Github App installed in the application reposiory; such app is installed along with the first pipeline, too (check _settings/installations_ page on the repository).
+This connection is of type `GitHub (using azure pipelines app)`, meaning it is linked to the `Azure Pipelines` Github App installed in the application repository; such app is installed along with the first pipeline, too (check _settings/installations_ page on the repository).
 This type of service connection is good enough for the pipeline to checkout code, perform checks and have results to be displayed directly in a pull request thread.

 ### Connections to push into the repository